Second Presbyterian Church

 The Growing Years

-A new church building was erected at 3rd and Gaines Streets at a cost of $250,000 and the church membership had reached a total of 955 by the time of Dr. Smith’s retirement in October 1939.
+A new church building was erected at 3rd and Gaines Streets at a cost of $250,000, and the church membership had reached a total of 955 by the time of Dr. Smith’s retirement in October 1939.
 Soon after Dr. Boggs succeeded Dr. Smith, the membership grew to 1,107, the first Presbyterian church in the state to exceed 1,000 members.

 In Western Little Rock

-The decision to move to the western part of Little Rock was reached in 1965 while the Reverend William Fogleman was pastor.
-A site was selected and a capital funds campaign was conducted in 1967 resulting in pledges of $800,000.
+The decision to move to the western part of Little Rock was reached in 1965, while the Reverend William Fogleman was pastor.
+A site was selected, and a capital funds campaign was conducted in 1967, resulting in pledges of $800,000.
 The church also contracted to sell its property at 3rd & Gaines to the U.S. Government for about $400,000.

-The $4.4 million Second Beginnings Capital Campaign from 2003 to 2006 included the addition of the 10,000 square foot Youth Building, additions to the Endowment and retirement of the roof debt.
-The Youth Building which was dedicated on June 4, 2006 continues our tradition of encouraging the use of our facilities by our ministries, ministry partners and traveling faith-based groups.
+The $4.4 million Second Beginnings Capital Campaign from 2003 to 2006 included the addition of the 10,000 square foot Youth Building, additions to the Endowment, and retirement of the roof debt.
+The Youth Building, which was dedicated on June 4, 2006, continues our tradition of encouraging the use of our facilities by our ministries, ministry partners, and traveling faith-based groups.

-Women were first elected to the Session and Diaconate of the Church in 1969, and the Presbytery of Arkansas, greatly influenced by Second Church, became a union presbytery of both the southern (PCUS) and northern (UPUSA) Presbyterian churches in 1974.
+Women were first elected to the Session and Diaconate of the Church in 1969, and the Presbytery of Arkansas, greatly influenced by Second Presbyterian, became a union presbytery of both the southern (PCUS) and northern (UPUSA) Presbyterian churches in 1974.
 Wellford Hobbie was succeeded in December 1975 by J. Allen Smith.
 Following the death of Allen Smith in 1993, shortly before he was to retire, William C. (Bill) Poe served as pastor from 1994-1999.
-Stephen Carey (Steve) Hancock then served as pastor from 2001 – 2021.
+Stephen Carey (Steve) Hancock then served as pastor from 2001 to 2021.

 • A. Ross Kennedy, Pastor 1882 – 1888